GrantPedersen2/GrantPedersen2.github.io/ProjectImplementation/index.md

   You also need to run this method as well:
   * `sudo apt install build-essential git m4 scons zlib1g zlib1g-dev libprotobuf-dev protobuf-compiler libprotoc-dev libgoogle-perftools-dev python-dev python`

+ In a last ditch effort if it is not working try this command below and rerun all commands above:
+ * `sudo apt-get upgrade libprotobuf-dev`

  <h4 color ='red'>If you have any trouble running or executing the gem5 look here for troubleshooting the libraries you may need to look <a href='http://learning.gem5.org/book/part1/building.html#requirements-for-gem5'>here</a></h4>

+ You can also see this for your PIP issue: <a href='https://askubuntu.com/questions/672808/sudo-apt-get-install-python-pip-is-failing'> here</a>

 ### Step 4.)
 Download the source/implementation zip files ###